robertsoden/robertsoden.github.io/writing.md

 - Soden, R., Budhathoki, N., Palen, L. (2014).
 [Resilience and Crisis Informatics: Lessons Learned from Open Cities Kathmandu.](https://pdfs.semanticscholar.org/95c0/40abcf3a922c59e160cbda300aee082087ef.pdf) In _Proceedings of the Conference on Information Systems for Crisis Response and Management (ISCRAM)._ Best Student Paper Award.

 ### Workshop Papers & Non-Archival Conference Presentations
+- Soden, R., Lord, A. (2017).
+Mapping Silences, Reconfiguring Loss: Practices of Damage Assessment & Narratives of Repair in Post-Earthquake Nepal.
+Presented at _2018 Meeting of the Society for Social Studies of Science (4S)._ Sydney, AU.

 - Soden, R., Lord, A. (2018).
 Mapping Silences, Reconfiguring Loss: Practices of Damage Assessment & Narratives of Repair in Post-Earthquake Nepal.
 Presented at Natural Hazards Workshop.
 Boulder, CO.

 - Soden, R. (2018).
 Crisis Informatics in the Anthropocene: Disasters as Matters of Care & Concern.
 In _Companion of the 2018 ACM Conference on Conference on Human Factors in Computing Systems (CHI Doctoral Colloquium)._ ACM. _Forthcoming._

 - Soden, R., Lord, A. (2017).
-Mapping Silences, Reconfiguring Loss: Practices of Damage Assessment & Narratives of Repair in Post-Earthquake Nepal.
+Narrating Disaster, Contesting Reconstruction: Design Notes on Practices of Damage Assessment in the Wake of the 2015 Nepal Earthquake.
 Presented at _2017 Meeting of the Society for Social Studies of Science (4S)._ Boston, MA.

 - Lord, A., Soden, R. (2017).
 Infrastructuring Humanitarian Ignorance in Nepal’s Post-Disaster Taskscape.
 Presented at _2017 Conference on the Changing Political Economy of Risk and Ignorance (CPERI)._ Boston, MA.